 *being engaged in discussions about their work

-THEY should be self-checking, peer checking, and doing their best possible work before handing it to me.
+Students should be self-checking, peer checking, and doing their best possible work BEFORE handing it to me.

 Step 1 – Self-Checking Page Format

-*Find My Partner: Color the question and answer the same color.
+*Find My Partner Format: Color the question and answer the same color.
 There should not be any circles without a partner by the end.

-*We have lots of other cut and paste sorting pages where each answer has to fit within a category, so they are self-checking in that way.
+*Cut and Paste Sorting Format where each answer has to fit within a category, so they are self-checking in that way.

 The peer-checking component was a real game-changer and so popular.
 Students found a friend who was also finished to check over their work.
 Students take this very seriously because they are marking work and signing their name, and essentially that means they are PRACTICALLY the teacher (for that few moments, anyway!)